 Twenty-seven of the twenty-eight Jesuit schools participate in the FACHEX program.
 Georgetown does not participate.
 The following schools do participate: Boston College, Canisius College, College of the Holy Cross, Creighton University, Fairfield University, Fordham University, Gonzaga University, John Carroll University, LeMoyne College, Loyola College in Maryland, Loyola Marymount University, Loyola University Chicago, Loyola University New Orleans, Marquette University, Regis University, Rockhurst College, St. Joseph’s University, St. Louis University, St. Peter’s College, Santa Clara University, Seattle University, Spring Hill College, University of Detroit Mercy, University of San Francisco, University of Scranton, Wheeling Jesuit College and Xavier University.

 Tuition Exchange Program (TEP) offers a similar tuition benefit as FACHEX for the children of full-time faculty, administration and staff of the participating institutions.
 However, TEP has a larger selection of participating colleges/universities that are non-Jesuit related.
+The TEP procedures may be accessed at the this link: TEP Procedures.
 A list of participating schools is on the TEP website at www.tuitionexchange.org and the application for FACHEX/TEP is available on the Human Resources website at FACHEX/TEP Student Export Application.